-A good pair of binoculars is life-changing.
+A decent pair of binoculars is life-changing.
 Being able to observe animals and animal behaviour up close is a major thrill, and you don’t need to spend a lot of money to get something great.

 I’ve used both very expensive and what most birdwatchers and nature enthusiasts would consider “budget” binoculars.
 While you can definitely tell when you are using a pair of 500 dollars binoculars, it is certainly not to say that you can’t get something great for a fifth of that.